KupferudelWolf/arboreal-obsidian/Places/Subregions/N.F.A./Ptarma.md

 Ptarma, formerly known as Mitiga, is the most populous state in the [[Northern Forest Alliance]].
-The capitol building of the N.F.A. resides in this state, as well as the confederacy's national bank for [[Skil]] exchange.
+The capitol building of the N.F.A. resides in this state, as well as the confederacy's national bank for [[skil]] exchange.